matteosistisette/jquery-ui-memory-game/README.md

 See complete live example here: [http://jsbin.com/puxafos](http://jsbin.com/puxafos/edit?html,output)

 You may want to make something happen every time a new pair of matching cards is succesfully disclosed.
-You do so by passing in a function as the `onPairDisclosed` parameter to the plugin:
+You do so by passing in a callback function as the `onPairDisclosed` parameter:

     <script>
     $(function(){